 - Requiring drivers to function as both tour guides and drive its vehicles simultaneously.

-In 2016, Ride the Ducks International also agreed to pay up to $1 million in civil fines for violating federal safety regulations.
+In 2016, Ride the Ducks International (RTDI), the manufacturer of the duck boat vehicle involved in the Seattle crash, agreed to pay up to $1 million in civil fines for violating federal safety regulations.
+RTDI failed to notify federal transportation officials and issue a recall after discovering a potential defect on the front axles of its duck boats.

 “Duck Boat vehicles were not originally designed for recreational tourist excursions, especially with large groups,” says attorney Timothy A. Loranger, who represents victims from the 2015 Duck Boat crash in Seattle.
 “Yet despite numerous safety lapses, these amphibious vehicles continue to operate in cities throughout the country…it is shameful.”